-Despite these far-reaching laws, California continues to enact piecemeal bans and procurement requirements for utilities, agriculture, buildings, and energy producers.
-For example, in 2018, a bill was introduced that sought to curtail all natural gas electricity production in California, despite cleaner natural gas being used to reduce overall emissions and provide for energy stability when solar or wind are unavailable.
+Despite these far-reaching laws, California continues to enact piecemeal bans and procurement requirements for utilities, agriculture, and energy producers.
+For example, a bill introduced in 2018 sought to curtail all natural gas electricity production in California, despite cleaner natural gas being used to reduce overall emissions and provide for energy stability (which is in short supply) when solar or wind are unavailable.
 AB 398 attempted to address some of this duplication, banning local air districts from adopting or implementing an emission reduction rule from a stationary source that also is subject to cap-and-trade.
-Duplicative legislation hinders economic expansion in this state, and provides a disincentive for businesses to support wide-ranging market-based approaches in the future.
+Duplicative legislation hinders economic expansion in this state and creates a disincentive for businesses to support wide-ranging market-based approaches in the future.

-- Air toxic and criteria air pollutants from stationary and mobile sources.
+• Air toxic and criteria air pollutants from stationary and mobile sources.

-- Low- and zero-carbon transportation alternatives.
+• Low- and zero-carbon transportation alternatives.

-- Sustainable agricultural practices that promote transitions to clean technology, water efficiency, and improved air quality.
+• Sustainable agricultural practices that promote transitions to clean technology, water efficiency, and improved air quality.

-- Healthy forests and urban greening.
+• Healthy forests and urban greening.

-- Short-lived climate pollutants.
+• Short-lived climate pollutants.

-- Climate adaptation and resiliency.
+• Climate adaptation and resiliency.

-- Climate and clean energy research.
+• Climate and clean energy research.

-Legislative Activity in 2019
+Legislative Activity in 2022